 Current SEU students (see eligibility requirements) may submit up to three works to be juried into this annual exhibition.
 An off-campus juror will select the works to be included in this exhibition, as well as choose a “best in show” award, and 1st, 2nd and 3rd place winners.
 Possible prizes to be announced.

 ELIGIBILITY: Open to majors in Art, Graphic Design, Interactive Game Studies, Photocommunications, Theater Arts, Liberal Studies w/ concentrations in Art, and Art Education.
 Open to minors in Art, Art History, Graphic Design, Photocommunications, and Theater Arts.
 Also open to MLA students with a concentration in an art related field.
-Must be a current SEU student enrolled in the Fall 2016 or Spring 2017 semester.
-Work submitted must have been completed in 2015 or 2016.
+Must be a current SEU student enrolled in the Fall 2019 or Spring 2020 semester.
+Work submitted must have been completed in 2018 or 2019.

 MEDIA: Open to all traditional and non-traditional genre and media, including but not limited to: sculpture, video, painting, drawing, printmaking, collage, ceramics, photography, design, and digital works.